matthewepler/missedconnections/README.md

 To skip testing when making a push or commit, use `git push --no-verify`

 When running the dev server, you may get occaisonal errors regarding `XMLHttpRequests'.
 This is an issue with the Webpack Dev Server and goes away in production.

+The `schedule` function is set to fetch posts at 1am every night.
+Heroku puts the app in idle mode when not in use and therefore the process is never run.
+To ensure it runs, the app would be better hosted on a server where a proper chron job could be set, one that triggers a GET request, for example.